rTeenDeveloper/TeenDeveloperSlack/Information.md

 |`#events`| Events like WWDC, Google I/O|
 |`#learnprogramming`| You have a Programming Problem ask here|
 |`#posts`|Curated lift of /r/Teenagers blogs.
 Including XKCD,CommitStrip,FreeCodeCamp.|
+---
+### Project Ideas:

+If you are interested to work on a project feel free to post at #general and let's plan everything!

+Link to Idea List: https://docs.google.com/document/d/1qoTdRgyQ-upDI9iasZAaZOXCE728ngR0KL_PIbRLmCU/edit?ts=5a0ce466